How to Get on Spotify Playlists in 2026 Without the “Payola”

 Post-Release Momentum: The 28-Day Window

 Spotify’s algorithm evaluates your track’s performance in a 28 day window.
+The comprehensive pre-release strategy framework we cover in Part 1 of our music marketing series applies directly to Spotify optimisation.
 So, any sustained promotional efforts, should be made during this period to maximise your algorithmic appeal.
 What happens in weeks 2-4 matters just as much as launch week.

 What sustained momentum looks like: